lpil/puter/README.md

 My 'puter.
 ==========

-Setting up a computer is annoying, so let's automate it with Ansible.
+Setting up a computer is annoying, so let's automate it.

 ## Usage